Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Token-Based Analysis via Random Walks

-\end{lem} The strength of \lemref{chernofftoken} is that the sum of loads is analyzed by means of a sum of indicator random variables over all tokens instead of a sum of rounding errors (e.g.,~\lemref{bounddifference}).
+\end{lemma} The strength of \lemref{chernofftoken} is that the sum of loads is analyzed by means of a sum of indicator random variables over all tokens instead of a sum of rounding errors as in \lemref{bounddifference}, for instance.
 For an illustration of the power of \lemref{chernofftoken}, we consider the following toy example.